The Legend of Bum-bo: Plot

 The game centers around Bum-bo, a homeless man that happily lives in a box behind a house on a hill with his trash and his money.
 Bum-bo hears a voice from above; someone steals his money and disappears down a hole.
 Bum-bo grabs his trash and jumps down the hole, fighting through hordes of enemies and bosses in pursuit of his money.

 The game has multiple endings; each one reveals more of the story: Bum-bo finds several treasure chests containing Bum-bos unlike himself (unlocking them as additional characters); he eventually finds a trap door and enters it.
 After clearing the enemies and boss inside, Bum-bo finally retrieves his money, but hears something mean and huge.

-The narration is suddenly interrupted by a woman's voice asking Isaac who he's talking to; the game then zooms out of the cardboard box setting to show a child's room, revealing that the entire world of Bum-bo was a fictional creation that Isaac had been playing in, created by Isaac's father.
+The narration is suddenly interrupted by a woman's voice asking Isaac who he is talking to; the game zooms out of the cardboard box setting to show a child's room, revealing that the world of Bum-bo was a fictional creation that Isaac had been playing in, created by Isaac's father.
 Isaac's mother berates Isaac for playing the game, repeatedly stating that Isaac's father had left them and that it was just the two of them.
 The game's epilogue is a flashback from when Isaac's father was still around and the two of them were playing Bum-bo; his father narrates the ending of their game in which a slot machine appears and Bum-bo gambles his money.

-Depending on the performance of the player's run, 2 outcomes happen.
+Depending on the performance of the player's run, two outcomes occur.
 If Bum-Bo loses, he hangs himself.
 If Bum-bo wins, he gets rich and rules over his kingdom.
 Isaac's father explains that the world of Bum-bo will continue to grow and grow, and will always be there for Isaac as a way to escape from the real world.

 Development and release

 The Legend of Bum-bo was developed by designer Edmund McMillen and programmer James Interactive.
 Described by McMillen as his "biggest project" with the "most difficult design cycle", the game was in development for four years and created without a prototype.
 When the game launched it briefly had softlocks that created backlash on Steam.
 Due to personal issues, James Interactive did not proceed with fixing bugs and updating the game with new content.
 In November 2020, McMillen announced that he had recruited The Binding of Isaac: Rebirth programmers Simon Parzer and Adrian Gavrilita to fulfill programming tasks and that further development would be moving forward, with a free downloadable content pack anticipated to be released in 2021.
-The Label Limited ported over and released the game for iOS on December 7, 2020.
+The Label Limited ported over and released the game for Android on December 7, 2020.
 On February 4, 2022, publisher Nicalis released The Legend of Bum-bo on the Epic Games Store and GOG.com.
 Nicalis released the game for Nintendo Switch, PlayStation 5 and Xbox Series X and Series S on June 29, 2022.